 To make life easier, plan your menu ahead of time.
-This will help you avoid impulse shopping trips, which usually end with you purchasing unnecessary items.
-If you think meal planning is too complex for you, then I strongly recommend my LeanJumpStart approach of meal planning.
+My clean eating meal prep recipes will help you avoid impulse shopping trips, which usually end with you purchasing unnecessary items.
+If you think meal planning is too complex for you, then I strongly recommend getting to know my “LeanJumpStart” approach for meal planning.

 Do also a quick inventory of the food and note it on your running shopping list.

 5. Clean, fiber-rich foods – 80/20

 Stocking your kitchen with plant-based high-fiber foods is the best way to guard against regrettable food compromises.
 But a clean eating diet is not about achieving perfection; it’s not about maintaining a 100% healthful, chemical and pesticide free diet.
 It is about balance and making wise choices.